open-mmlab/mmdeploy/README.md

 - **Multiple inference engine support**

-  Models can be exported and inferenced with different backends.
+  Models can be exported and run in different backends.
 Such as ONNX Runtime, TensorRT, etc.

 - **Model rewrite**